Dispelling 5 PTSD mythsPosted on 06/25/21 01:08:pm

 Like many mental health conditions, there are many myths surrounding posttraumatic stress disorder (PTSD).
 While they may seem relatively harmless, it is important to understand why mistaking myths for facts can be harmful.

-"The more stigma and misinformation there is surrounding this diagnosis, the more challenges there are to getting effective and potentially life-saving treatment," explains Dr. Mitzi Kramer, MD, FAPA, medical director of Trauma Recovery services.
+"The more stigma and misinformation there is surrounding this diagnosis, the more challenges there are to getting effective and life-saving treatment," explains Dr. Mitzi Kramer, MD, FAPA, medical director of Trauma Recovery services.

 Below, Dr. Kramer dispels five of the most common myths surrounding PTSD.